Overview

 Step 1 - Create a rule to downgrade a model

 We’ll start by creating a rule to downgrade a model.
 In Waystone, rules are atomic components consisting of a condition and an action.
-Rules do not inherently apply to any users, but do so by being added to any number of rulesets.
+Rules do not inherently apply to any users, but do so by being added to any number of rulesets.- Head to your project on Waystone and click the rules button on the nav bar.

 - Create a new rule, giving it an appropriate name and description